melaniewalsh/melaniewalsh.org/_news/announcement_16.md

 related_posts: false
 ---

-I will be at Princeton University for [The Ends of Prosody](https://cdh.princeton.edu/events/2025/05/the-ends-of-prosody/) conference.
+I will be at Princeton for [The Ends of Prosody](https://cdh.princeton.edu/events/2025/05/the-ends-of-prosody/) conference.